DisnakeDev/guide/docs/100-getting-started/101-initial-files.md

     If you're using Git, you should not commit this file and should ignore it via `.gitignore`.

-You can alternatively also use the [python-dotenv package][python-dotenv] to either load the env variables into the environment, or make a `config` dict out of the env values.
+You can use the [python-dotenv package][python-dotenv] to either load the `env` variables into the environment, or make a `config` dict out of the env values.

 === "load_dotenv()"